hakasenyang/nginx-build/README.md

 ## How to Install?
 1. Install dependency library.
 (If you have already install it, omit it.)
 2. Edit for config.inc file.
 (SERVER_HEADER, Modules, ETC.)
+    - If you receive the source for the first time, type the following command to set it.
+    - Then modify config.inc.
+    - cp config.inc.example config.inc
 3. Run ./auto.sh
 4. Install [systemd file](https://www.nginx.com/resources/wiki/start/topics/examples/systemd/) (If you have already install it, omit it.)
 5. Check version and error test : **nginx -v; nginx -t;**